shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 the address on which we want to mint the token.

 - metadata
 for token metadata, we are using IPFS (will come to it later in this tutorial).
 The metadata is stored in a map(string, bytes) so, we need to convert the strings to IPFS for which sp.utils.bytes_of_string is used.
+For now, use the same IPFS URL (ipfs://bafkreih36m3d4yfbpyteluvntuph5xybwtgxdvyksbgyg66es44drk4hqy)

-And only the admin can run the mint query.
+And remember only the admin can run the mint query.

 ```python
    nft.mint(token_id=0, address=jerry.address, amount=1, metadata = sp.map({"": sp.utils.bytes_of_string("ipfs://bafkreih36m3d4yfbpyteluvntuph5xybwtgxdvyksbgyg66es44drk4hqy")})).run(sender=admin)